wladerer/vasp-raman/README.md

 - POTCAR
 - KPOINTS

-Where the `.phon` extension indicates that this file has come from either a DFPT or finite-differences calculation.
+Where the `.phon` extension indicates that this file has come from either a DFPT or finite-differences calculation. `POTCAR` and `KPOINTS` are standard files and nothing special needs to be done to prepare these.

 Here is an example INCAR that you can use
 ```